Save Money Building a Home – Lots of Ways

 There will also be insignificant savings with respect to the exterior wall sheathing that is nailed to the studs.
 Keep in mind that the carpenters will not offer any savings to speak of with respect to labor to build the walls.
 It takes just as much time to handle and nail an 8 foot piece of lumber as it does one that is 9 feet long.
 The same is true for the large sheets of sheathing.
 Perhaps they have to use but 4 more nails to secure the larger sheet to the wall studs.

 This woman will save a small amount of money on wall insulation as it is usually priced per square foot.
 But keep in mind there is only about 190 square feet of insulation being eliminated.
 This same quantity is true for drywall material, exterior wall coverings, wall paint, etc. Some of these savings translate to interior walls as well, but in many instances there is little savings in labor.
 If you were painting a room with 8 foot high walls vs. 9 foot high walls, how much time would you really save painting - maybe 5 or 10 minutes per average size room?

-If you want to save big money when building a new home, you have to cut out considerable amounts of square footage.
 The footprint needs to shrink.
 It is also very helpful to make the plan very simplistic.
 Offset foundation corners, high-pitched complicated roof designs, and lots of windows typically cause construction prices to soar.
 A simple rectangle house with a low-slope roof will almost always be at the bottom of the price scale.
 But unfortunately it often is also at the low end of the curb appeal scale as well.